Euronext Paris: Structure and indices

 The French equities market is divided into three sections.
 The Premier Marché, formerly called the Official List, includes large French and foreign companies, and most Bond issues.
 The Second Marché, lists medium-sized companies, while nouveau marché lists fast-growing start up companies seeking capital to finance expansion, linked to Euro.nm, the European equity growth market.
 A third market, Marché Libre, is nonregulated, administered by Euronext Paris for transactions in securities not listed on the other three markets.

 Euronext Paris calculates a family of indices.
 The CAC 40 is the exchange's benchmark, disseminated in real time.
 Its components are included in the broader SBF 120 Index, a benchmark for investment funds.
 The SBF 250 index, a benchmark for the long-term performance of equity portfolios, includes all of the SBF 120; it is structured by sector.
 The MIDCAC index includes 100 of the most liquid medium-size stocks on the Premier Marché and Nouveau Marché calculated on the basis of opening and closing prices, while the Second Marché index focuses on that market.
 Both indices are benchmarks for funds.
 The Nouveau Marché Index represents stocks in the growth market.
 The SBF-FCI index is based on a selection of convertible bonds that represent at least 70% of the total capitalization of this market, calculated twice daily.
 For derivatives, MONEP trades short-term and long-term stock options and futures and options on a family of Dow Jones indices.
 Euronext Commodities products include commodity future and options on European rapeseed and futures on rapeseed meal, European rapeseed oil, milling wheat, corn, wood pellets, dairy and Paris Real Estate.

-Key figures

-For the fiscal year ending December 2004, Euronext Paris recorded sales of US$522 million, a −12.9% decrease in sales from 2003.

-Euronext Paris has a US$2.9 trillion total market capitalization of listed companies and average daily trading value of its combined markets of approximately US$102 billion/€77 billion (as of 28 February 2007).